 - It shows proceeds as absolute values (mark #2).

-- The time period we're working with is last year, and every cohort segment is 1 month long (mark #3).
+- The time period we're working with is the last 6 months, and every cohort segment is 1 month long (mark #3).

 - On the right, you can see Total Proceeds and APPPU (mark #6).
 You can read more about them a little further in this article.

-You can hover the mouse on any cell in the cohort to view detailed metrics for this period.
+You can hover on any cell in the cohort to view detailed metrics for this period.

 The cells with oblique lines in the background are the periods that are not finished yet, so the values in them might be increased.